Artist Residencies

 programme

-A 3-month residency, programme is open to a duo/collective formed by an artist and a researcher
+A 3-month residency, this programme is open to a duo/collective formed by an artist and a researcher

 or a researcher/scientist/curator.